 All of these examples are 100% hydration because you are feeding your starter equal amounts of flour and water.

 Feeding your starter a different ratio can take a bit of experimentation and practice.
 Your starter might be at it’s happiest at 100% hydration.
-I have discovered through trial and error that mine likes to be fed 1:2:1.
-If I feed it less than this, it tells me it’s not happy by smelling like acetone very quickly.
+It may like a little less hydration.
+Experiment and see what works for your starter.

 Isn’t it amazing that all of our sourdough starters are completely unique!

 If you’re interested in reading more on this topic:

 - If you are looking for ways to strengthen your sourdough starter, this information will be helpful.

 - Want to understand Baker’s Math and Baker’s Percentages?
 You’ll find an explanation here.

 - Looking to understand why the amount of starter in a recipe matters?
 You’ll find an explanation here.